cpl/trinket/README.md

   - [x] Handle URI GETs
   - [x] Return responses
 - [x] Create user views
+- [ ] Create binary releases (macOS, Linux)
+- [ ] Write contribution guide

+## Extra

+I will not be working on these, if you feel generous you are more than welcome to contribute to the project.

 - [ ] Fancy user views with Bootstrap
-- [ ] Create binary releases (macOS, Linux)
 - [ ] Implement stateful server, some database (SQL)
+- [ ] Codebase cleanup and organization